k0dm1/KodMi-Age-Validator/KodMi-Age-Validator-WordPress/README.txt

 Web link: https://kodmi.com/
 Tags: Age Check, Age Validation, Age Verify
 Requires at least: 3.0.1
-Tested up to: 5.1 Beta 2
+Tested up to: 5.1
+Requires PHP: 5.2.4
 Stable tag: 5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Check a vistors age before allowing entry to your wordpress site, no mater which page they visit on.
+Check a visitors age before allowing entry to your wordpress site, no mater which page they visit on.

 == Description ==

-A light-weight plugin that checks or validates all vistors by checking there age,  not only is it light weight but its also 100% responsive nor does it require any dependancys(jquery,ajax,etc..), also it does not conflict with any pre-exisiting themes or plugins.
+A light-weight plugin that checks or validates all visitors by checking there age,  not only is it light weight but its also 100% responsive nor does it require any dependences(jquery,ajax,etc..), also it does Not conflict with any pre-existing themes or plugins.

 == Installation ==